You can also benefit from virtual reality therapy during addiction treatment

 Private party

 Besides the bar and the supermarket, a private party is another stumbling block on the way to an addiction-free life.
-In this scenario, the focus is on the inviting social atmosphere and the free consumption of drinks and/or cigarettes.
+In this scenario, the focus is on the inviting social atmosphere and the free availability of drinks, cigarettes, joints, and cocaine.

 Description of the scenario